AP-OR--Oregon Wildfires, 1st Ld-Writethru,423

 About two dozen blazes all began on Aug.
 12 after a lightning storm in the area but most were put out quickly by crews.

 In central Oregon, a 34-square-mile (88 square kilometer) fire west of Sisters is now 44 percent contained.
-No mandatory evacuations are in effect.
+No mandatory evacuations are in effect, but the fire continues to generate thick smoke that gave the region the fourth-worst air quality in the U.S. on Tuesday.

 Follow Gillian Flaccus on Twitter at http://www.twitter.com/gflaccus